-For those newer to the site, my main influencing game of all time is one known as Suikoden IV, a game where you essentially play as a person with a magical illness, known as the Rune of Punishment.
+For those newer to the site, the one piece of media that influenced me the most is one known as Suikoden IV.
+It's a game where you essentially play as a heroic military leader with a magical illness, known as the Rune of Punishment.
 In a world supposedly controlled by destiny, the cursed rune cannot be avoided, which means that that hero is meant to be punished for using that Rune's powers.
 These powers are those that allowed him and an entire group of island nations prevail in a war against an invading empire, intending to conquer them all, lead by a legendary anti-villainous officer.

 I did not expect, 20 years ago, that my life will be consumed by an illness of my own: chronic fatigue, a post-trauma symptom.
-Unless I managed to recover from it completely, I won't be surprised if it has the potential to return once more, unlike the Rune of Punishment, which is, fortunately, far parasitic compared to my own.
+Unless I managed to recover from it completely, I won't be surprised if it has the potential to return once more, unlike the Rune of Punishment, which is fortunately far parasitic compared to my own, and incureable.
 I'm not talking about CFS.

 In order to survive the game, you must, nonetheless, be merciful to that said friend that framed you for murder; You also must recruit him eventually, or else you will die.
 Should you be vengeful, and execute him once captured, you will be killed, yourself, by the rune.

 You will not even be buried, but instead, be sent on a boat as your grave, as that Rune is a parasite that can seek new prey indefinitely.
-Therefore, in order to prevail your parasite, you must forgive, and you mustn't strive for revenge, EVEN when faced with the option, to execute another potential recruit -- a surrendering commander who occupied your village.
+Therefore, in order to prevail your parasite, you must forgive, and you mustn't strive for revenge, EVEN when faced with the option, to execute another potential recruit -- a surrendering commander who occupied your island village.

 The irony of the Cursed Rune lies with the fact that you must go against it, in order to prevail the game in its ending.
 Be severe with your judgement of those you capture, and your character won't make it.
 Also, you must not only not execute anyone, but allow killers and mercenaries as well on board, despite trying to execute you themselves.
 You must understand that even those who went against you can be of service, and that can apply to real life as well.

-From a trio of thieves who can steal form you, to an arrogant loner who deceives you for the fun of it, to an assassin that was sent to kill you -- you must accept to recruit anyone that can be recruitable, to survive and to be redeemed by the Rune's powers.
+From a trio of thieves who tried scamming you, to an arrogant loner who deceives you for the fun of it, to an assassin that was sent to kill you -- you must accept to recruit anyone that can be recruitable, to survive and to be redeemed by the Rune's powers.

-Such good-hearted nature, although counter-intuitive at first, is the best thing you can do in order to get the happy ending your hero can have.
+Such good-hearted nature, although counter-productive at first, is the best thing you can do in order to get the happy ending your hero can have.
 In other words, the cure to your parasite's parasitic nature, is forgiveness and compassion to people most humans would treat vengefully or ruthlessly.

 As I grew up myself, I realized how important it is, to be kind-hearted to those who deserve it.
-After all, it was a great way to make people understand my medical position.
+After all, it was a great way to make people understand my medical position at the time.
 I know that, should I be too much of a jerk, I would let people's negative bias deteriorate, and mislead them, to reach incorrect assumptions towards me.

 It is easy to devalue someone whom you hate, and thus, in order to be better understood, I chose that game's philosophy: To try and act good as much as possible, for being good can easily pay off than acting bad.

 It's easy being a jerk to people who don't know or like, especially online.
 For most of the time you don't even see their faces, unless they have their own profile picture, or post a video where they visually appear.
 You don't care for them personally, right?
 So, the mindset in many people's eyes is, don't care about those who don't know nor owe anything to.

-However, being compassionate goes a long way towards correct estimation of one's situation, as it prevents one from sinking into negative bias.
+Being compassionate goes a long way towards correct estimation of one's situation, as it prevents one from sinking into negative bias.
 It can also reduce human suffering.
 Both of which are needed in our world.
 And all I need to understand that is cognitive empathy.

-In Israel, disabled people get a special card that gives validation to their condition, and I've been having those ever since I began getting welfare.
-Should I ever go to the supermarket on my own, I can show this card to the cashier to skip the line.
+In Israel, disabled people get a special card that gives validation to their condition.
+Should a disabled person go to the supermarket on their own, they can show this card to the cashier to skip the line.
 This feature can be regarded as a sign of compassion that gives Israel some degree of benefit as a country that provides welfare.

-I almost always was a nice person, and maybe it was primarily because of that game, that might've influenced me subconsciously, to be one, before realizing it, of course.
-Nowadays, the game's story was a moral lesson that although largely underrated, serves its purpose in my own philosophy.
-We don't have to be nice at all times, but a more compassionate and forgiving attitude, sure helps and increases one's chance to understand and to tolerate.
+I almost always was a nice person, and maybe it was primarily because of that game, that might've influenced me subconsciously, to be one, before realizing it.
+Nowadays, the game's story was a moral lesson that, although largely underrated, serves its purpose in my own, Rubinshteinic philosophy, by utilizing egoism for good.